PhenoApps/Field-Book/docs/source/settings-behavior.rst

 Map volume keys to entry navigation (|volume|)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Allows volume keys to be used to move to next/previous entry.
-Cannot be used to change volume when enabled and Field Book is open.
+Note that this does disable the volume buttons being able to change the device volume when Field Book is open.

 Return key signal (|return|)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Allows the user to choose the behavior of the return key signal that can be included when scanning barcodes: next plot, next trait, or do nothing
+Allows the user to choose the behavior of the return key signal that can be included when scanning barcodes: next plot, next trait, or do nothing. (#todo crop photo)

 .. figure:: /_static/images/settings/settings_behavior_return_framed.png
    :width: 40%